albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 ## Acknowledgments {#acknowledgments}

-A big thank-you for all people supporting me throughout the beta phase, sending me their log files, screen shots, ideas for improvements, friendly messages and more.
+A big thank-you for all people supporting me, sending me their log files, screen shots, ideas for improvements, friendly messages, donations and more.

 A huge Thank you! to Paul Watts for his support, for testing, tips, links to incredible tools and for all his work on the manual.